torvalds/linux/Documentation/kernel-hacking/hacking.rst

 Defined in ``include/linux/irqflags.h``

 These routines disable hard interrupts on the local CPU, and restore them.
-They are reentrant; saving the previous state in their one ``unsigned long flags`` argument.
+They are re-entrant; saving the previous state in their one ``unsigned long flags`` argument.
 If you know that interrupts are enabled, you can simply use :c:func:`local_irq_disable()` and :c:func:`local_irq_enable()`.